bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 5. Click **Add connection**.
 6. Fill out all required fields: provide the **Name**, [**Issuer ID**](https://developer.apple.com/documentation/appstoreconnectapi/generating_tokens_for_api_requests), and the **Key ID** you generated at Step 1., and [**Upload a Private key (.p8)**](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api).
 If one input is missing, the **Connect** and **Upload a Private Key (.p8)** buttons won’t be available.
    ![](/img/apikeyauthentication.jpg)
+7. Click **Connect**.
-7. Continue with assigning an Apple Developer Account for your app.
+8. Continue with assigning an Apple Developer Account for your app.

 ### Assigning API key authentication to your app